Michael Holloway Perronne: Personal life

 Perronne was born and raised in Picayune, Mississippi, the son of Mike and Barbara Marie Perronne.
-He received a BA in Film from The University of Southern Mississippi and an MFA in Drama and Communications from the University of New Orleans.
+He received a BA in Film from the University of Southern Mississippi and an MFA in Drama and Communications from the University of New Orleans.
 For a few years he worked as a production assistant in television and film, in both New Orleans and Los Angeles, on such projects as the television series The Big Easy and the television movies Rag and Bone and Introducing Dorothy Dandridge.

 Following that, he worked as the Conference Services Coordinator for NATPE.
 He did script reading and analysis for the Los Angeles Film Festival and the Los Angeles Film Collaborative.
-He currently holds an Assistant Professor position at a college in the Los Angeles area.